fridaysystems/inventory-presser/readme.txt

 = How much does this plugin cost? =

-This plugin is free for any Friday Systems website customer.
+This plugin is free, but there are paid upgrades available.

-= Is this plugin everything I need to run a car dealer website? =

-No, currently, you need a company like ours to send feeds of your inventory to populate a website running this plugin.

-= Can I import my inventory into this system with a bulk feed overnight? =
+= Can I import my inventory into this system with a bulk feed? =

 Yes.
-The best way to do this is to use a plugin we have also written called Friday Systems Vehicle Importer and feeds from our company Friday Systems.
+The best way to do this is to use our plugin [Friday Systems Vehicle Importer](https://inventorypresser.com/products/plugins/friday-systems-vehicle-importer/).

 == Screenshots ==